Benedictine Oblates of WCCM

 First Steps to Oblation

-1. Be a twice-daily practitioner, for some time, of Christian meditation as taught by Fr.
+1. Be a twice-daily practitioner, for at least a year, of Christian meditation as taught by Fr.
 John Main.
 Consider if you are discerning the personal transformation brought about by this practice, and a call to deepen that transformation through the Benedictine wisdom tradition.

-2. Get in touch with the US Oblate Coordinator, Mary Kelly Robison, and make an expression of your interest in the Oblate path.
+2. Get in touch with the US National Coordinator, to express your interest in the Oblate path, so that you can be directed to appropriate mentors.
 Also, talk to any Oblates that you might know, and attend a cell meeting if possible.

 Stages on the Oblate Path